UKCloud/documentation/articles/vmware/vmw-how-zerto-install-local.md

 1. Download and run the executable file from the link provided by UKCloud.

     > [!NOTE]
-    > Install ZVM on a Windows 2008r2 or 2012r2 server, ideally with nothing else running on it.
+    > Install ZVM on a Windows Server 2008 R2 SP1 (KB3033929 and KB2864202 or relevant superseded KBs), 2012 R2, 2016 or 2019 server, ideally with nothing else running on it.

 2. On the *Welcome* page of the *Zerto Virtual Replication Installation for VMware vSphere* wizard, read the information provided then click **NEXT**.